meeranhussain/Genome_assembly_AND_annotation/README.md

-# Exploring *Microctonus aethiopoides*: Genome Assembly of Eight Ecotypes (ONPROGRESS)
+# Exploring *Microctonus aethiopoides*: Genome Assembly and annotation of Eight Ecotypes (ONPROGRESS)
 This repository contains bash scripts used for the genome assembly of different strains of *Microctonus aethiopoides*.
 The scripts facilitate various stages of the genome assembly process, including basecalling, demultiplexing, quality control, read trimming, assembly, and post-assembly analysis.

 # Genome Assembly